ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-gen-basic.md

     ![Configuration Settings Resource Tab](../../images/PXIe-148X-GenGSE-FirstDisplayChannel-BasicSimpleGen.png)

-6. The VI will stop automatically when all data from the TDMS file has been generated.
+6. The VI stops automatically after all data from the TDMS file is generated.

 ## Performing a Simple Generation with GPIO Logging